VisTrails/VisTrails/doc/usersguide/persistence.rst

 .. index::
    pair: persistent files; output

 To use a persistent output file, after dragging it onto the canvas, it is necessary to edit the configuration (CTRL+E).
-Notice that the Configuration Dialog for the output file is the same as that of a the input file except that an option to ``Always Create New Reference`` exists.
+Notice that the Configuration Dialog for the output file is the same as that of the input file except that an option to ``Always Create New Reference`` exists.
 Selecting this new option will cause a new file to be created and added to the persistent store each time the workflow is executed.
 The new file does not get a name or tag, so it can be difficult to identify the newly created file.

 If you prefer to have a new version of the file created each time the workflow is changed, you should choose either of the other options.
 The other two options and the option to read from or write to a local path are used in the same manner as with the input file.
 However, when the input file is read from a local path, it is not also read from the persistent store.
 In contrast, when an output file is written to a local path, it is also written to the selected entry in the persistent store.